Avi225/particle_simulation/README.md

 ## Instructions
 - Use `W`, `S`, `A` and `D` to move around
+- Hold `LSHIFT` to speed the movement up
 - Use `Q` and `E` to zoom in and out
 - Drag `LMB` to spawn a particle
-- Hold `F` to spam particles
+- Hold `F` to spam particles at cursor
-- Press `spacebar` to pause/resume simulation
+- Press `SPACEBAR` to pause/resume simulation
 - Press `F11` to toggle Fullscreen